 Tibet definitely deserves the attention.
 Once you stepped into Lhasa, you knew you have arrived at a mysterious destination with its own identity, which is quite unlike the feeling one gets when visiting other cities in China.
 You just want to spend time trying to understand this beautiful plateau landscape and its people.

 The current travel restrictions require foreign tourists to travel on a guided tour in TAR.
 Tourists are also not allowed on the pilgrimage buses that plow the region so a private vehicle is usually included as part of the tour.
-I have engaged Sim’s Cozy in Chengdu to arrange the tour.
-Joy is the person who liaise with us.
-She is extremely knowledgeable and patient with our requests.
-The 7-day Tibetan tour they arranged cost around 10,000 RMB for the 4 of us (J, CC, CY and me).
-They are not the cheapest but it’s worth the money.
+We used a Chengu based agency to arrange a 7 day Tibetan tour.
+The tour cost around 10,000 RMB for the 4 of us (J, CC, CY and me).
 The tour included and excluded the following:

 After the Tibetan tour was decided, I started filling up the gaps in my itinerary by first fixing the dates and entry/exit points.
 My first and last days of the trip were easy to decide because I wanted to make full use of my job gap.
 So this means I would start traveling the day after my last day at work and I would return home a day before I start my new job.
 This gives me around 22 days to play with.
 My friends’ schedules were also quite fixed as they can only get away from work for around 10 days and only after month end closing (the lives of accountants!).